WeibelLab/ChronoSense/README.md

 -   In regards to generalizing devices, the main chronosense.js file now uses arrays/lists of device objects created through kinect.js & camera.js for easy updates to the UI to allow the user to know at all times which devices are available and in which page.
 -   After a lot of testing and troubleshooting, I found that the SDK/Azure Kinect hardware doesn't give us enough information regarding its current status.
 With that in mind, I changed from an "update on plug-in" model to a manual refresh button that is working perfectly with the inherent delay of the SDK.
 -   Multiple Kinects ARE working (simultaneous streaming limited by kinect-azure package at the moment) and detected when plugged in to a single system.
+-   The Camera page now dynamically fills its list with the connected devices and allows the user to click on them to add video preview elements to the UI.
+Multiple video streams are able to run at the same time.
+-   Swapping between pages properly disposes of active streams and UI elements to cease duplication and speed up the main process thread.

 ## Fixes